zzo/JUTE/README.md

 Selenium
 ---------

 This mode can currently only be accessed via the command line tool 'jute_submit_test'.
 See below for documentation.
+Basically you submit tests from the command line too 'jute_submit_test' along with your Selenium RC or Grid host (and an optional Selenium browser specification)

+Tests are expected to be in the standard test location and output will go into the standard output location as detailed above.

 V8/NodeJS
 ----------

 This mode can currently only be accessed via the command line tool 'jute_submit_test'.
 See below for documentation.
+Basically you submit tests from the command line too 'jute_submit_test' along with the '--v8' command line option.

 Tests are expected to be in the standard test location and output will go into the standard output location as detailed above.
-Note NOT all of your unit tests are guaranteed to run in the V8 backend!!
+Note NOT all client-side javascript unit tests are guaranteed to run in the V8 backend!!
 Tests which require browser-y features like event simulation will not run as mouseclicks and keyevents and the like do not exist in nodejs.
+HOWEVER DOM manipulation DOES work thanks to [jsdom](https://github.com/tmpvar/jsdom) - which is provided by the nodejs-ized [YUI3](https://github.com/davglass/nodejs-yui3) - which JUTE automatically installs for you.

 Using JUTE